Towards a Rigorous Statistical Analysis of Empirical Password Datasets: Empirical Analysis

 \subsection{Datasets}

-We use nine empirical password datasets in our analysis: Yahoo!, RockYou, LinkedIn, 000webhost, Neopets, Battlefield Heroes, Brazzers, Clixsense and CSDN --- for the last six datasets we use the sanitized versions prepared by Liu et al~\cite{SP:LNGCU19}.
-Table~\ref{table:BasicInformation} provides basic information about each dataset. $N$ represents the total size of the dataset and \textbf{\# Distinct} represents the number of distinct passwords after eliminating duplicates.
-Similarly, \textbf{\# Unique} represents the number of passwords that appear exactly once in $S$.
-In our analysis we view each dataset $S$ as representing $N$ i.i.d. samples from an unknown password distribution.
-Good-Turing frequency estimation tells us that the total probability mass of unseen passwords is approximately $1-\sum_{pwd \in S} \Pr[pwd] \approx \frac{\mbox{\# unique}}{N}$ which means for $G=$\textbf{\# Distinct} we have $\lambda_G \geq \sum_{pwd \in S} \Pr[pwd] \approx \frac{N-\mbox{\# unique}}{N}$.
+We use eight empirical password datasets in our analysis: Yahoo!, RockYou, 000webhost, Neopets, Battlefield Heroes, Brazzers, Clixsense and CSDN --- for the last six datasets we use the sanitized versions prepared by Liu et al.~\cite{SP:LNGCU19}.
+Table~\ref{table:BasicInformation} in Appendix~\ref{app:figures} provides basic information about each dataset. $N$ represents the total size of the dataset and \textbf{\# Distinct} represents the number of distinct passwords after eliminating duplicates (i.e. $\mathbf{Distinct}(S)$).
+Similarly, \textbf{\# Unique} represents the number of passwords that appear exactly once in $S$ (i.e. $\mathbf{Unique}(S)$).
+In our analysis we view each dataset $S$ as representing $N$ iid samples from an unknown password distribution.
+Good-Turing frequency estimation tells us that the total probability mass of unseen passwords is approximately $1-\sum_{pwd \in S} \Pr[pwd] \approx \frac{\mathbf{Unique}(S)}{N}$ which means for $G=\mathbf{Distinct}(S)$ we have $\lambda_G \geq \sum_{pwd \in S} \Pr[pwd] \approx \frac{N-\mathbf{Unique}(S)}{N}$.
 Thus, for Yahoo! (resp.
 CSDN) we should have $\lambda_G \geq 0.575$ (resp. $\lambda_G \geq 0.443$).

-Two of the password datasets (Yahoo!~\cite{SP:Bonneau12,NDSS:BloDatBon16} and LinkedIn~\cite{bicycleAttacks}) are actually differentially private frequency lists and do not include plaintext passwords.
-For these datasets we can still apply our techniques to upper/lower bound $\lambda_G$, but we cannot compare our bounds with the empirical password cracking models.
-While the datasets were slightly perturbed to satisfy differential privacy, Blocki et al.~\cite{NDSS:BloDatBon16} showed that the L1 distortion is minimal i.e., the additional error term is $O(1/\sqrt{N})$.
+One of the password datasets (Yahoo!~\cite{SP:Bonneau12,NDSS:BloDatBon16}) is actually a differentially private frequency list and does not include plaintext passwords.
+For this dataset we can still apply our techniques to upper/lower bound $\lambda_G$, but we cannot compare our bounds with empirical password cracking models.
+While the dataset was slightly perturbed to satisfy differential privacy, Blocki et al.~\cite{NDSS:BloDatBon16} showed that the L1 distortion is minimal i.e., the additional error term is $O(1/\sqrt{N})$.